 The Automatic Orders substantially prohibit any significant changes in financial circumstances by either party, at least to the extent that such changes are in the party's control.
 For example, neither party may change beneficiaries on life insurance policies or transfer or encumber property that is owned either individually or jointly.

-The consistent statement and argument that I have personally heard used most both by Rhode Island Divorce and family law attorneys as well as judges is that the purpose of the court's Automatic Orders is to preserve the status quo between the parties.
+The consistent statement and argument that I have heard used most both by Rhode Island divorce and family law attorneys is that the purpose of the court's Automatic Orders is generally to preserve the status quo between the parties.